- Religion and Philosophy»

 When we look up the word mourn in this verse we get the same thing.
 6937. qadar.
 The word black has a few variations in scripture, such as in Lamentations 5 10. in that we get 3648. kamar.
 When properly translated, it should say that their skin was getting hot due to fever.

 When studying scripture, use every single one of these tactics to the letter and you will not go wrong.
-Peace and blessings.
+Peace and blessings and all praises to the Most High.